CARM Simplified: Step #2 - Delegation

 Cole’s easy-does-it guide to making the transition to CARM

-The first post and webinar in our CARM Simplified series gave you an Overview of CARM, the CBSA Assessment and Revenue Management project.
-The second post and webinar dug into financial security and how to get set up with a surety bond.
+The first post in our CARM Simplified series gave you an Overview of CARM, the CBSA Assessment and Revenue Management project.
+The second post dug into financial security and how to get set up with a surety bond.

 This week, we’ll tackle delegation.

-Our next blog and webinar will cover the ins and outs of registering and working within the CARM Client Portal (CCP).
+Our next blog will cover the ins and outs of registering and working within the CARM Client Portal (CCP).

 What is delegation?

 For many importers, one of the most challenging aspects of CARM is the requirement to assume some of the tasks and functions that your customs broker traditionally provided.
 It’s true: some aspects of this shift to CARM mandate your business to take on some processes.
 This will require a change to some of your internal workflows.

 The delegation process will allow you to assign access to certain functions within the CARM Client Portal (CCP) to your customs broker (or other third parties).
 This will allow them to manage those functions on your behalf.

 You’ll need to be both intentional and specific about to whom you delegate authority under CARM, and to what extent these folks have visibility and access to your import accounts within the Portal.

 While there is an aspect of delegation that takes place within the portal itself, the thinking and strategizing happens offline.

 Who are the internal stakeholders who will need access to your CARM Client Portal?
 Which level of visibility and access does each of these people require?